andrew/ultimate-awesome/README.md

 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
 - [awesome-protein-representation-learning](https://github.com/LirongWu/awesome-protein-representation-learning) - Awesome Protein Representation Learning.
+- [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
 - [awesome-tensorflow-2](https://github.com/Amin-Tgz/awesome-tensorflow-2) - 👉 Tensorflow 2.x resources such as tutorial, blog, code and videos.
 - [women-teaching-tech](https://github.com/ComunidadeCafeina/women-teaching-tech) - Uma lista de canais ou cursos sobre tecnologia feitos por mulheres.
 - [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.